a-doering/rokin/docs/README.md

 # Visualization
 You still have to specify the directory of the meshes manually as they are not included in this git repository.
 Ask the author if you need the files.
+If you do not use meshes you will still need to specify some path, or you will get an error.
-`export ROKIN_MESH_DIR="your/path/to/the/meshes"`
+`export ROKIN_MESH_DIR="your/path/to/the/meshes/"`
 ```python
 # Visualize the robots
 import numpy as np